 The art of creating Jhotis is passed on down the generations, with the older generations being more proficient at making them as they were practised more regularly by them.
 The modern day sees a diminishing knowledge and practise of this art form.

-Ms. Manisha Ray from Orissa, is a talented artist who believes in the art of Jhoti, Chita and creates them during the Lakshmi puja days and special occasions at her home with ardent devotion.
-She has been observing her grandmother, her mother, and her two older sisters create these jhotis all her life and has been inspired by them to learn and practise this floor art.
-She has participated in a number of rangoli competitions and won several prizes for her excellent jhoti renderings.
+Ms. Manisha Ray from Orissa is a talented artist who believes in the art of Jhoti, Chita and creates them during the Lakshmi puja days and special occasions at her home with ardent devotion.
+She has been observing her grandmother, her mother, and her two older sisters create these Jhotis all her life and have been inspired by them to learn and practise this floor art.
+She has participated in a number of rangoli competitions and won several prizes for her excellent Jhoti renderings.